OmarGit99/Groopr/README.md

 # Groopr

-•	A simple app which functions similar to a matchmaking system on a game.
+Groopr
-•	You can choose an activity for which you need a group for or create your own group.
+• An innovative app designed to facilitate group formation for various activities, inspired by matchmaking systems in games.
-•	Mega groups for colleges etc…. or smaller quick groups of >10
+• Users can either select an activity they need a group for or create their own group.
-•	Other features of competition
+• The app supports both mega groups, catering to larger communities like colleges, and smaller quick groups with less than 10 members.
-•	You can choose an activity for which you need a group for or create your own group.
+• Offers additional features like competitions to enhance user engagement.
-•	You can then search for a group within your city/area/country for the respective roles you have chosen.
+• Users can search for groups within their city, area, or country, based on their chosen roles.
-•	Once a group has been created you can chat with the group and choose and book a meetup spot, if you need to
+• The app allows group members to communicate through chat and provides the option to choose and book a meetup spot if necessary.
-•	Matchmaking system similar to ones found on dating apps based on users interest and accomplishments
+• Utilizes a matchmaking system akin to popular dating apps, matching users based on shared interests and accomplishments.
-•	Each group can post their projects in a social media type feed related to the theme
+• Groups can showcase their projects in a social media-style feed dedicated to the theme.

-BEFORE USING READ THE FOLLOWING POINTS:
+IMPORTANT NOTES BEFORE USAGE:

--App will not work if aws server is shut down, please ask me for server status, new credentials might be needed to be put in Parse init in signupactivity.java
+Please be aware that the app relies on the availability of the AWS server.
+Contact me for server status, as new credentials may need to be inputted into the Parse initialization in signupactivity.java.